 The MFD method developed in [5] (the new method) uses three degrees of freedom (three average flow components) to approximate the flow field on non-planar faces.
 We proved that this recovers the optimal convergence rate on generalized polyhedral meshes, thus making our discretization methodology appealing in practical applications.
 When mesh elements are regular polyhedra, the new MFD method is reduced to the old one.
 When the element faces are strongly curved, the extra degrees of freedom allow the new method to succeed and perform much better than other methods.

-Moreover, we prove that the pressure super-converges (with an $O(h^2)$ rate) under very general assumptions.
+The efficient implementation of the old MFD method has been analyzed in [6] where we derived a family of MFD methods with optimal convergence properties.
+In this article, we develop a family of MFD methods for generalized polyhedral meshes.
+Moreover, we prove superconvergence for the pressure (with an $O(h^2)$ rate) under very general assumptions.
 This result was already observed experimentally in the case of flat faces, but it was not proved.
 Here we prove it for both flat and curved faces.
+The key to this proof is to show existence of a reconstruction field inside a mesh element.
+Then, the superconvergence result follows from Theorem 5.3 in [5].

 The outline of the paper is as follows.
 In Section 2, we present the mimetic finite difference method on generalized polyhedral meshes.
 In Section 3, we develop a family of efficient (inexpensive and easy-to-code) numerical schemes.
-In Section 4, we prove the super-convergence result for the scalar variable.
+In Section 4, we prove the superconvergence result for the scalar variable.
 In Section 5, the theoretical results are confirmed with numerical experiments on logically cubic and generalized polyhedral meshes.

-2 A mimetic finite difference method
+2. A mimetic finite difference method